Particl-Community/academy/intro/intro_general_functions.rst

 Particl Proof-of-Stake (Staking)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Staking is the action of keeping a node online to support and secure Particl's distributed network.
+Staking is the action of keeping a :term:`node` online to support and secure Particl's distributed network.
 When you do so, you start receiving regular staking rewards paid by the network in exchange for your contribution.

-- Earn dividend-like staking rewards in exchange for keeping Particl nodes online.
+- Earn dividend-like staking rewards in exchange for keeping Particl :term:`nodes` online.
 - Staking interest on Particl varies between 2% and 5% depending on the percentage of the supply being put up for staking.
 - The network gets more secure and resilient as more people stake.
-- "Cold staking" is a hyper secure staking option that lets you delegate your staking power to an online node that contains no coin.
+- "Cold staking" is a hyper secure staking option that lets you delegate your staking power to an online :term:`node` that contains no coin.
 - Particl provides many different cold staking variants, each one being as secure as the other ones.
    - **Cold staking:** Stake your coins stored even when stored offline such as on cold wallets, hardware devices, or even paper wallets.
    - **Staking pool:** Combine your staking power with other stakers to earn more frequent payments.